THE IMPORTANCE OF EXERCISE FOR THE BRAIN AND NERVOUS SYSTEM

 10. Reduces the Risk of Acquiring Neurodegenerative Diseases

 Research is currently accumulating to reveal that exercise has major benefits for the aging brain and for reducing the risk of acquiring neurodegenerative disorders.
-These include dementias (especially Alzheimer ’s disease), Parkinson disorders, cerebrovascular diseases, traumatic brain injury, epilepsy and demyelinating diseases.
+These include dementias (especially Alzheimer’s disease), Parkinson's disorder, cerebrovascular diseases, traumatic brain injury, epilepsy and demyelinating diseases.

 Out of all the benefits exercise poses for mental health, lowering neuroinflammation is perhaps number one in terms of preventing neurodegenerative diseases.
 Older adults that were placed on exercise training programs had improved mental health and cognition compared to the control group.